Rjfmade/TurkuSQL/README.md

 Do not hesitate contacting me :smiley:

 Hi!
-Welcome to the SQL repo with the exercises made from one of the subjects of Åbo akademi when I was studying in Turku University (TSE – Turku School of Economics).
+Welcome to the SQL repo with the exercises made in one of the subjects of Åbo akademi when I was studying in Turku University (TSE – Turku School of Economics).
 I am going to briefly explain what are you going to find in the following folders:

 First folder: